What do you need to know about retirement before you retire?

 But I soon discovered how wrong and ill-prepared I was to handle the various challenges that living a retirement life would present.
 For instance, what each day of my new life would be like and the range of feelings and emotions that I never considered would affect me.

 After speaking with other retirees, too few people consider the psychological adjustments that accompany this major life change.
-This includes coping with aspects such as:
+This is an important part of what you need to know about retirement and includes coping with aspects such as:

 - loss of your job title and corresponding identity.